jackfranklin/totesy/README.md

 Not ever for public consumption, but being built for me, partly to learn AngularJS more, and partly to have my own Todo application that I actually like to use.

+## Cool Things

+There's nothing exciting about this app, I'm building it to suit exactly what I want and it's nothing ground breaking, but you might find some of the tech interesting.
+It's:

+- An AngularJS frontend, running a Firebase backend (well, with a tiny ExpressJS server to tie it together).
+- Written with some sprinkles of ES6 thanks to Traceur.
+- Using npm for dependencies thanks to Browserify.
+- not using Grunt/Gulp/Broccoli but just a simple Makefile.

+Any Qs about any of that stuff, feel free to ask.
+Or if you know Angular better than me (highly likely, I am still learning) please do let me know if I could be doing things differently.

 ## Running

 Sign up for and attain a Firebase URL.
 [Sign Up Here](https://www.firebase.com/account/#/).